-Administrator shall also conduct an inspection of the property to elevations minimum.

-The final contours at five feet

-5. The drawing shall be reviewed by the

-consult with the Township Engineer.

-Zoning Administrator who may

-The Zoning Administrator and Engineer if requested by the

-- inspection of the property to

-determine the accuracy of the drawing

-and to assess the impact of the

-proposed mining operation on nearby

-properties and residents.
-Based on

-the inspection the Zoning

-Administrator may require changes to

-the drawing and impose conditions in

-order to insure that the impact of the

-mining operation is minimized.

-- 6. The mining operating shall comply with the requirements of Section 23.08.F.4 except that the Zoning Administrator may waive certain requirements if the requirement would not serve the intended purpose or if a modification of the requirement would still meet the intended purpose.
+- f.
+Proposed fencing, gates, drives, signs, soil erosion measures and other features of the proposed use. - g.
+Roads for ingress to and egress from the lands, including onsite roads other areas to be used for movement of vehicles; - h.
+The condition of the site after completion of all mining activities demonstrating that it can be used for its intended purpose as recommended in the Township Master Plan. - i.
+The final contours at five feet elevations minimum. - 5.
+The drawing shall be reviewed by the Zoning Administrator who may consult with the Township Engineer.
+The Zoning Administrator and Engineer if requested by the Administrator shall also conduct an inspection of the property to determine the accuracy of the drawing and to assess the impact of the proposed mining operation on nearby properties and residents.
+Based on the inspection the Zoning Administrator may require changes to the drawing and impose conditions in order to insure that the impact of the mining operation is minimized. - 6.
+The mining operating shall comply with the requirements of Section 23.08.F.4 except that the Zoning Administrator may waive certain requirements if the requirement would not serve the intended purpose or if a modification of the requirement

+- would still meet the intended purpose.
 In considering such modification or waiver the Zoning Administrator shall meet the intended purpose.
-In considering such modification or waiver the Zoning Administrator shall meet the zoning Administrator shall consider the standards of Section 23.08.G2.

-- 7. In order to approve an application the Zoning Administrator must determine that the mining operation will not have a detrimental effect on neighboring residents and properties based on the duration of the operation and the expected noise, dust, truck movements and other aspects of the

-mining operation and that the land will be restored following the mining activity so it is sui8table for uses allowed in that zoning district or as recommended in the Township Master Plan.

-8. The Zoning Administrator may refer such application to the Planning Commission for a decision in which case the application shall be processed as a Special Use Permit in accordance with all of the requirements of Section 23.08.F below.

-F. Requirements for Mining Permitted by the Planning Commission.
+In considering such modification or waiver the Zoning Administrator shall consider the standards of Section 23.08.G2. - 7.
+In order to approve an application the Zoning Administrator must determine that the mining operation will not have a detrimental effect on neighboring residents and properties based on the duration of the operation and the expected noise, dust, truck movements and other aspects of the mining operation and that the land will be restored following the mining activity so it is sui8table for uses allowed in that zoning district or as recommended in the Township Master Plan. - 8.
+The Zoning Administrator may refer such application to the Planning Commission for a decision in which case the application shall be processed as a Special Use Permit in accordance with all of the requirements of Section 23.08.F below. - F. Requirements for Mining Permitted by the Planning Commission.
 All mining activities not subject to the approval of the Zoning Administrator or otherwise exempted by this Ordinance in all zoning districts except the R2, R3 and all PUD districts shall be reviewed by the Planning Commission as a Special Land Use in accordance with the following procedures and conditions: